alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 were cast.
 This can be computed analytically, and most probabilistic programming languages have built-in capacity for computing likelihoods of this type.
-This is done by setting this particular variable to have a known value, which indicates that this variable is used to compute the likelihood.
+This is done by setting this particular variable to have a known value, which indicates to the probabilistic programming language that this variable is used to compute the likelihood.
 In our particular case, this likelihood will be a vector of a series of trials, each with a different value of the vote probability.

+##### PyMC3 Implementation

 Thus, we can now write down a model in a probabilistic programming language in order to draw samples from the posterior.
 There are a number of popular